Skip to Main Content

 lindermanAaron Linderman graduated from UD in 2006 with a History major and concentrations in International Studies and Medieval & Renaissance Studies.
 He wrote a thesis on the Combined Chiefs of Staff, the British-American military committee that planned much of World War II.
 While at UD he was inducted into Phi Beta Kappa and Phi Alpha Theta and was a recipient of the Fr.
 Louis J. Leikai award for excellence in history.

-Aaron subsequently earned an MA in Statecraft & National Security at the Institute of World Politics in Washington, DC and a PhD in History from Texas A&M. He conducted research on a Smith Richardson fellowship in the US and Britain, examining Allied support to resistance movements during World War II and how they learned lessons from earlier conflicts.
+Aaron earned an MA in Statecraft & National Security at the Institute of World Politics in Washington, DC and a PhD in History from Texas A&M. He conducted research on a Smith Richardson fellowship in the US and Britain, examining Allied support to resistance movements during World War II and how they learned lessons from earlier conflicts.
 His dissertation is now available, in revised form, as Rediscovering Irregular Warfare: Colin Gubbins and the Origins of Britain's Special Operations Executive (Oklahoma, 2016).

 Dr. Linderman is also the author of several book reviews, articles, conference papers, and a book chapter on topics involving irregular warfare, terrorism, and espionage.
 Along the way he helped to excavate a pre-Columbia pueblo, interned at the Heritage Foundation, and did research for a 1946 homicide cold case.
-He now lives with his wife and children near Charlottesville, Virginia.

 Rachel Vogel, 2006:

+Returning to the States, Rachel interned for the German Marshall Fund in D.C. and then after moving back to Texas, she began work at the World Affairs Council of Houston.
+Rachel is now the Director of Programs at the World Affairs Council of Dallas/Fort Worth.
+The Council is a nonprofit, nonpartisan organization whose mission is to promote international awareness and understand and to enhance the region's global stature.
+She is a member of the Dallas Committee on Foreign Relations.
 "I believe my History degree from the University of Dallas led me to graduate school, specifically in international affairs.
 Through studying history at UD I learned about how cultures and nations interacted in the past and I wanted to learn more about how this affects the way countries and states relate to each other now.
 Both degrees are beneficial to my current position in working with different embassies and foreign policy speakers."

 Jerrime Fobbs, 2005:

 Jerrime FobbsFun-loving, professional, and dedicated to education are a few ways Jerrime Fobbs, Advanced English Educational Instructor, would describe himself.
 Jerrime assumed a teaching position in June, 2011 with Chungdham Institute.
+He has used his training as a history major to instill in students the urgency in pursuing 'the truth'.

+In 2006, he suffered an extreme medical complication .
 After a year long bout of medical treatment and rehabilitation, Jerrime attended law school only to discover a passion for teaching.
 He ended his legal studies and pursued alternative certification to fulfill a desire to share the knowledge that he had discovered at UD.
 By June 2011, Jerrime realized a dream in teaching, but 7,000 miles away in South Korea.

 "Being around young children ages 10-16 has given me a greater perspective on the need for better education, regardless of the subject, for all children.
 My time under Professor Sullivan taught me not only patience, but a practical method to approaching challenges in a manner that would result in success," Jerrime recently said.
 "I am forever grateful for my opportunity to have studied with the History professors and a host of other dedicated professionals at UD.
 I feel inexpressibly blessed to have had to chance to live outside of my country and view the world all while teaching."